-- acting for one of the main defendants in a $36 million international money laundering case tried in the UK in 2011 and involving Nigeria’s mobile telephone provider
+- Acting for one of the main defendants in a $36 million international money laundering case tried in the UK and involving Nigeria’s mobile telephone provider.

-- advising two major high street banks on behalf of employees interviewed or investigated either for actual money laundering or for failure to report suspicion of money laundering offences.
-In every case Corker Binning persuaded police to drop their investigations
+- Advising two major high street banks on behalf of employees interviewed or investigated either for actual money laundering or for failure to report suspicion of money laundering offences.
+In both cases we persuaded police to drop their investigations.

 For more information about Corker Binning’s expertise in this area, please visit business crime and fraud, cartels and company investigations, corruption & bribery, FCA investigations and insider dealing and market abuse or call us on 0207 353 6000.

 Named as key individuals in the field of Financial Crime: Individuals by Chambers UK 2017: